A guide to chasing northern lights in Tromso Norway

 The northern lights are actually the result of collisions between gaseous particles in the Earth’s atmosphere with charged particles released from the sun’s atmosphere.
 Variations in color are due to the type of gas particles that are colliding.

 The strength of the aurora is based on a lot of factors – especially weather and the season.
 You can usually only see it in winter in the north and it often starts out weak and gets stronger as the night wears on.
 Sometimes, it’s barely visible to the naked eye.
 Sometimes, it simply doesn’t shine at all.
-And other times, it’s dancing all around you and the experience is simply magical & breath taking.
+And other times, it’s dancing all around you and the experience is simply magical & breathtaking.

 In the northern hemisphere, you can see the lights from many different places.
 Canada, Iceland, Alaska, and really anywhere in Scandinavia are good places to see the lights.
-I felt Canada and Alaska were not “exotic” enough for me to want to visit.
+I thought Canada and Alaska were not “exotic” enough for me to want to visit.
 Alaska in the summer is really gorgeous so I’d rather visit then.
 I’ve been to Iceland and if you’re chasing the northern lights, the worst place to go is on an island because if you can’t see the lights, you’ve got nowhere to go.
 However, with Norway, you have the option to cover more ground by going into Finland.

 Tromsø is also a city with hotels, restaurants, and plenty of things to do besides just chasing the northern lights.
 Keep in mind, Norway uses the Norwegian krone as its currency and it’s expensive to do just about anything there.